cboettig/pdg_control/inst/examples/value_of_information.md

 That is, \\( f(x,h) = \frac{A x}{1 + B x} \\)

 Of course we could pass in any custom function of stocksize `x`, harvest `h` and parameter vector `p` in place of `BevHolt`.
-Note that we would need to write this function explicitly so that it can take vector values of `x` (i.e. uses `sapply`), an annoying feature of `R` for users comming from Matlab.
+Note that we would need to write this function explicitly so that it can take vector values of `x` (i.e. uses `sapply`), an annoying feature of `R` for users coming from Matlab.

 We must now define parameters for the function.
 Note that the positive stationary root of the model is given by \\( \frac{A-1}{B} \\), which we'll store for future reference as `K`.